Wind Turbine Selection & Siting Criteria

 Turbine Mass: A heavy wind turbine can be an indicator of stout construction and a sufficiently sized alternator (more copper windings are heavy) for good power production.

 Certified Testing: The Small Wind Certification Council (SWCC) is an independent, industry-accepted body organized to certify small wind turbines tested for power output, energy production, reliability and sound level.
-There are currently 16 small wind turbines currently in testing or with completed test results submitted to the SWCC.
-As of the date of this writing, 29 small wind turbines have applied for certification, 3 turbines have completed testing and received full SWCC certification, and 3 turbines have received conditional temporary certification.
+As of the date of this writing 8 turbines have completed and received full SWCC certification.
+Several more wind turbines are under testing.
 See www.smallwindcertification.org for current status information.